JimHokanson/turtle_json/README.md

 This code parses JSON files/strings.
 Writing is not yet supported.

+#Status
+I am currently working on rewriting the parser so that array properties are such as homogeneity and dimension are extracted.
+As well, the goal is to extract homogeneity of object structures, as this speeds up memory allocation in Matlab (e.g. faster to have a structure array vs a cell array of structures)

 #Why This Code?

 This parser was written to have high performance relative to other Matlab JSON parsers.